 2. In the energy sector, blockchain can potentially exert great efficiency in three promising businesses in China: peer-to-peer transactions in the distributed power market and CET market, etc, EV charging services among private owners of EV charging stations, and tracking renewable energy from the power plant to consumers.

 It is well-known for all that bitcoin mining costs a considerable amount of energy.
-Due to the concerns over how mining contributes to climate change, Tesla's CEO Elon Musk announced to decline the bitcoin transaction unless reasonable (~50%) clean energy usage by miners is confirmed.
+Due to the concerns over how mining contributes to climate change, Tesla's CEO Elon Musk announced to decline the bitcoin transaction unless reasonable (around 50%) clean energy usage by miners is confirmed.
 (Source: CNBC.
 2021.6.14.
 Musk says Tesla will accept bitcoin again as crypto miners use more clean energy).
 In China, the cryptocurrency is closed nationwide after the government issued a strict ban.

 However, it does not mean blockchain itself is highly energy-consuming.
 On the contrary, this technology is highly promoted in China covering many areas, including the energy sector.
 Here, we first explain why cryptocurrency, unlike blockchain, is banned from an energy perspective, and then identify business opportunities for blockchain in the energy industry.
 You can also check our previous blockchain article about infrastructure, major players and use cases in China[See Without Cryptocurrency, Where to Go for China’s Blockchain? ]